 - How to use the resources you already have.

 - Where to find resources for help that don't cost anything.

-- How your family can be a source of pleasure and nourishment instead of a drain.
+- Creating a family that is a source of pleasure and nourishment instead of a drain.

 I'm not saying you'll beat the game, but you will play the game a whole lot better and become a master player.